Fraud is not a victimless crime; it is theft - not just from the Council but against members of the public and it’s a criminal offence.

 Blue Badge offenders could be prosecuted and receive a fine of up to £1,000.
 There may also be a penalty imposed for any parking offence.

-If you suspect that someone in Barnsley is fraudulently using a blue badge, email our fraud investigation team to report it to us.
+Tell us if you suspect that someone in Barnsley is fraudulently using a blue badge.
+All you need to do is fill in our online form below or email our fraud investigation team.

 Letting us know the following information can help us to deal with misuse:

 - the Blue Badge reference number, expiry date and who it was issued by